signapsenet/signapse/README.md

 ### 3. Joe doesn't create any content and is only using his affiliation with Alice for "passive income"

 Similar to the prior scenario, this will create a unidirectional system where Joe's members consume Alice's content.
 In this case, Joe would keep the "advertisement" portion of each member's time and pay the rest to Alice.
-And like the prior scenario, Alice can choose whether to remain affiliated with Joe.
+And like the prior scenario, Alice can choose whether to remain affiliated with Joe. (*NOTE*: this is how affiliation with signapse.net works)

 ### 4. Joe simulates requests from one of Alice's members.